Josip Broz Tito: Awards and decorations

-Josip Broz Tito received a total of 119 awards and decorations from 60 countries around the world (59 countries and Yugoslavia).
-21 decorations were from Yugoslavia itself, 18 having been awarded once, and the Order of the National Hero on three occasions.
-Of the 98 international awards and decorations, 92 were received once, and three on two occasions (Order of the White Lion, Polonia Restituta, and Karl Marx).
+Josip Broz Tito received 119 awards and decorations from 60 countries.
+21 decorations were from Yugoslavia itself, including the Order of the National Hero on three occasions.
+Of the 98 international awards and decorations, three were received on two occasions (Order of the White Lion, Polonia Restituta, and Karl Marx).
 The most notable awards included the French Legion of Honour and National Order of Merit, the British Order of the Bath, the Soviet Order of Victory, the Japanese Order of the Chrysanthemum, the West German Federal Cross of Merit, and the Order of Merit of the Italian Republic.

 The decorations were seldom displayed, however.
-After the Tito–Stalin split of 1948 and his inauguration as president in 1953, Tito rarely wore his uniform except when present in a military function, and then (with rare exception) only wore his Yugoslav ribbons for obvious practical reasons.
+After the Tito–Stalin split of 1948 and his inauguration as president in 1953, Tito rarely wore his uniform except when present in a military function, and then (with rare exception) only wore his Yugoslav ribbons for practical reasons.
 The awards were displayed in full number only at his funeral in 1980.
 Tito's reputation as one of the Allied leaders of World War II, along with his diplomatic position as the founder of the Non-Aligned Movement, was primarily the cause of the favourable international recognition.